skohan/skohan.github.io/my_collection/_cses-fi/counting-cities.md

 layout: cses-fi
 excerpt_separator: \\
 author: skohan
-date: 2021-06-25
+date: 2021-06-28
 link: https://cses.fi/problemset/task/1666
 excerpt: problem link <a href="https://cses.fi/problemset/task/1666">https://cses.fi/problemset/task/1666</a>
 category: graph-algorithms
-explaination: Simple BFS can solve the problem, but here I have implemented `disjoint union set` (union find and union)<br><br>This method checks how many different groups of cities are connected.
+explaination: Simple BFS can solve the problem, but here I have implemented `disjoint union set` (union find and union)

+    This method checks how many different groups of cities are connected.
 And then connects ( prints ) any one of the city from a group and connects it to next group till all groups are conncected.

 references: [https://cp-algorithms.com/data_structures/disjoint_set_union.html]
 ---

 {% highlight c++ %}